 Please note: don’t be concerned if you do not have all the above information available upon arrival; we can gather it at the earliest convenience.

 If diagnostic testing or surgery (including endoscopy or ultrasound) is a consideration, food should be withheld after 9:00 p.m. on the evening prior to your scheduled appointment.

-We’ve created a referral form for your veterinarian to ensure that we have the information that we need to move forward with your pet’s diagnostics or treatment.
-We also recommend bringing a written list of any questions or concerns you may have, so that we can make sure that all of these are addressed and answered.
+We will have your veterinarian complete a referral form to ensure that we have the information that we need to move forward with your pet’s diagnostics or treatment.
+We also recommend bringing a written list of any questions or concerns you may have so that we can make sure that all of these are addressed and answered.

 Upon arrival, a technician will bring your pet into an exam room or the visitation suite.
 During visitation, there may be treatments and medications that need to be given; please allow the technicians to perform these treatments and/or take your pet back into the treatment area.

 If your pet is in the ICU, you may be brought into the treatment area for visitation.
 A technician will bring you to your pet, stay with you for the duration of the visit, and walk you out when your visit is complete.